-Three days after starting her new job at Healthline, Sheryl Rose found out that her sister had breast cancer.
-A BRCA test informed her of her own risk of developing breast cancer and/or ovarian cancer, and she made the decision to go ahead with a preventive oophorectomy and mastectomy.
-Currently recovering from surgery, she shares her story.
+Three days after starting her new job at Healthline back in 2015, Sheryl Rose found out that her sister had breast cancer.
+A BRCA test informed her of her own risk of developing breast cancer or ovarian cancer, and she made the decision to go ahead with a preventive oophorectomy and mastectomy.
+She wrote this story as she was recovering from surgery.

 I was going in for a regular yearly checkup with no concerns.
 I was in good health and had had few to no issues to this point.
 I’d been going to my gynecologist, Dr. Ilene Fischer, for years.
 But that day she said something that would forever change my life: “Have you ever been tested for the BRCA gene?”

 I was fully aware of what the BRCA gene is, and that I fit the profile of someone who would be at risk for a mutation.
 There’s a history of breast cancer in my family and I am an Ashkenazi Jew.
 While Angelina Jolie may have put the BRCA gene on the map, I’ve known about it for years.
 But as much as I thought I knew, the truth is, I knew nothing.